Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 The Lmou Outdoor Security Camera (Wi-Fi) features the best data protection, as well as a high level of customizability, as well as user friendliness.
 However, you’ll be in for a disappointment if you think you can get away without paying extra for the manufacturer’s subscription service.

-Finally, there’s the Reolink Lumus Wi-Fi Security Camera with Spotlight.
+Finally, there’s the Reolink Lumus Wi-Fi Security Spotlight Cam.
 This is definitely the most solidly built and durable of the bunch and it also allows you to record your own alarms.
 The spotlight, however, feels like something of an afterthought (even the way it’s tacked on at the end of the name attests to this), which is one of the few knocks on this product.

 So, there you have it, our list.
 Of course, it’s up to YOU to choose the product that best suits your specific needs.
 However, after reading our reviews, we’re sure you’ll choose well.